How to fix Windows 10 Store Error 0x801901F7

 Can’t connect to this network Windows issue

-Can’t connect to this network Internet connectivity issues present a complex problem with simple solutions for PC and laptop users.
+Internet connectivity issues like Can’t connect to this network present a complex problem with simple solutions for PC and laptop users.
 First, it is usually recommended that users rule out problems with the internet connection, router, and Wi-Fi settings before proceeding to troubleshoot settings on your PC/laptop.
 Once the rest are ruled out, we can then proceed with the following troubleshooting steps and guidelines to fix your wifi connection issue: The first step is to update your windows network adapter driver.
 Connectivity problems may arise if your network driver is not updated or if it is incompatible with the network adapter.
 To do so, you may resort to any third-party driver scanning and installing programs found online.
-This solution should have resorted if users don’t want the hassle of perusing through windows settings that users may not be familiar with.
+This solution should resort if users don’t want the hassle of perusing through windows settings that users may not be familiar with.
 However, this solution requires a pre-existing internet connection other than wifi, so it is recommended you have a backup internet connection via ethernet.
+The second step is to uninstall the driver for your network adapter.
+This solution is to resort if there is an issue with the driver as restarting the PC after the following steps let windows reinstall the driver again:

 • Open the quick access menu on your keyboard by pressing the Windows key and X key at the same time and select “Device Manager” from the menu list.